terranblake/models/README.md

 ### Models
-#### These are the models used by @pontilion for all of it's business logic; extracted to a separate repo for modularity
+#### These are the models used by @postilion for all of it's business logic; extracted to a separate repo for modularity

 #### Company
     name: string				Long-form identifier e.g. Apple Inc., Ross Stores Inc.